mfurmanczak/Final-Year-Project---Mikolaj-Furmanczak/README.md

-# Final Year Project - Mikolaj Furmanczak
+# Artificial Neural Networks for Multi-Class Classification of Audio Data in Urban Environments

-This is my final year project, focused on training a CNN on the UrbanSound8K dataset using Tensorflow.
+Software for training a CNN Model on the `UrbanSound8K` dataset using `Tensorflow`.

+## Final Year Project - Mikolaj Furmanczak
+This is the software described and evaluated in the final report.

 ## Installation